 MOD

 8.5 Complete notices shall be marked by the Bureau with their date of receipt and shall be examined in the date order of their receipt.
-Following receipt of a complete notice the Bureau shall, within not more than two months, publish its contents, with any diagrams and maps and the date of receipt, in the BR IFIC, which shall constitute the acknowledgement to the notifying administration of receipt of its notice.
-When the Bureau is not in a position to comply with the time-limit referred to above, it shall periodically so inform the administrations, giving the reasons thereof.
-(WRC-07)
+Following receipt of a complete notice the Bureau shall publish its contents, with any diagrams and maps and the date of receipt, in the BR IFIC, which shall constitute the acknowledgement to the notifying administration of receipt of its notice.
+(WRC-19)

 3.2.5.4 Use of earth station antenna radiation pattern specific to RR Appendices 30 and 30A for submissions under RR Appendix 30B